 21 Content Marketing Formats to Recycle

-To honor Earth Day, here are 21 forms of content marketing that can be recycled in 56 ways to support your marketing and social media
+To honor Earth Day, here are 21 content formats to help recycle content marketing to support your marketing and social media in 56 ways

 - Use for focus of a blog post.

 Packaging is the information that appears on the product and related shipping materials.

 - Expand packaging creative to use on shopping bags to reinforce your brand.

 - Incorporate information from packaging on website to expand product descriptions.

 Reviews encompass feedback from customers, bloggers and third party experts like Consumer Reviews.

 - Incorporate reviews selectively into your product descriptions both online and offline (including packaging)

 - Add reviews to your advertising, especially direct mail.